-Hospital-based diagnostic laboratories and free-standing laboratories do not perform coronary interventions, but in some settings may perform selected peripheral interventions.
-These laboratories often do not operate 24/7 or 365 days/year and are usually only for elective procedures
+Hospital-based diagnostic only laboratories and freestanding laboratories that do not perform coronary interventions and may perform selected peripheral interventions.
+These laboratories often do not operate 24/7 or 365 days/year and are usually only for elective diagnostic and some peripheral interventional procedures.